jvs/sourcer/README.md

 Notes:

+* Sourcer is a pure Python library, with no dependencies beyond the standard library.
 * Sourcer requires Python version 3.6 or later.
-* Sourcer is a pure Python library, and has no dependencies.

 ## Why does this exist?